netsym/primogeni/doc/overview.rst

   :width: 7in

 Partitioning is done is two basic steps.
 First, the model is partitioned into *P* model fragments, where *P* is the number of compute nodes the model will be executed on.
 The second step is the partition each fragment into *C* communities, where *C* is the number of processors on the compute node.
 Each community acts as an SSF timeline which is executed in its own thread.
 All of the communities within the same model fragment will be executed on the same compute node.
 Each model fragment is compiled into a TLV file.
 A TLV is a packed format for model which is used by the :primex:`model builder <prime::ssfnet::ModelBuilder>` to construct the entity tree within each PRIMEX instance.
-Further details on partitioning can be found in :ref:`architecture-jprime-parting-label` and :ref:`architecture-primex-parting-label`.

 There will be a single PRIMEX instance run on each partition and if that partition has multiple communities PRIMEX will execute each community in its own thread.
 Within each community there are two important components: the :primex:`I/O manager <prime::ssfnet::IOManager>` and the :primex:`traffic manager <prime::ssfnet::TrafficManager>`.
 The :primex:`I/O manager <prime::ssfnet::IOManager>` is responsible for exchanging events with other communities as well as importing and exporting events with real entities (i.e. emulation).
 The :primex:`traffic manager <prime::ssfnet::TrafficManager>` schedules traffic within each community.
 Models are partitioned by cutting network links.
 A community will only exchange events with another community if both communities contain a host or router which are connected by the same link.
 This limits how many remote-communities a community must interact with.